 Eurasian Red squirrels

-The Eurasian Red squirrel is given the Latin name Sciurus vulgaris, meaning ‘common squirrel’, and the terrific variation in the size and colour of Reds throughout their range, which has resulted in a considerable number of subspecies being proposed.
-In his 1978 The Mammals of the Palaearctic Region, Gordon Corbet lists 61 subspecies of Red squirrel.
+The Eurasian Red squirrel was first described by Swedish naturalist Carl Linneaeus in the 10th volume of his Systema Naturae, published in 1758, based on a specimen from Uppsala in Sweden.
+Linnaeus gave this rodent the binomial name Sciurus vulgaris, meaning “common squirrel”, and the terrific variation in size and colour of Reds throughout their range has since resulted in a considerable number of subspecies being proposed.
+In his 1978 The Mammals of the Palaearctic Region, for example, Gordon Corbet lists 61 subspecies of this sciurid.
 Among these is Sciurus vulgaris leucourus, a subspecies peculiar to Britain and Ireland and first described by Scottish-born surgeon and science writer/translator Robert Kerr in his 1792 The Animal Kingdom, or the Zoological System of the Celebrated Sir Charles Linnaeus (Mammalia).

 Undoubtedly some of the proposed subspecies are valid, although precisely how many is far from unequivocal and I remain unconvinced by some of Sidorowicz's conclusions.
 Indeed, studies on the skeletal anatomy of Red squirrel specimens from Britain during the early 1980s found insufficient differences to justify assigning the British/Irish squirrel subspecific status.
 Indeed, although leucourus is still widely referenced in the literature, some biologists have suggested that the repeated imports of Red squirrels into Britain from continental Europe during the last 150 years or so has diluted any British subspecies that did exist.